advzr/fglrxFanSpeedControl/README.md

 A: The short answer is no. The long answer is the following.
 Now the script only controls the first GPU.
 Technically it can be possible to rewrite the script and make it control other GPUs too or launch separate instances of the script for each GPU.
 But I don't have CrossFireX available and if you really want me to make the script support CrossFireX, I will need a lot of your help in testing.

 Q: Can I configure the script behavior?
 A: Yes!
-After the first launch the script will create .atiFanSpeedControlConfig file in your home directory with the following contents:
+After the first launch the script will create .fglrxFanSpeedControlConfig file in your home directory with the following contents:

 verbose=1
 checkInterval=10